UOR-Foundation/uorcontent/rendered/obsidian/Resources/distributed-compute.md

 # Distributed Compute

+## Description

 A system that leverages distributed computational dynamics to perform block conversions and complex transformations while maintaining coherence guarantees, creating a computational fabric that spans the internet.

 Traditional approaches to distributed computing focus on partitioning tasks across multiple nodes, each performing independent computations with subsequent aggregation.
-The Internet Substrate Protocols introduce a fundamentally different approach based on the mathematical properties of universal numbers and the block conversion capabilities of the UOR framework.
+The Internet Substrate Protocols introduce a fundamentally different approach based on the mathematical properties of universal numbers and the block conversion capabilities of the [[uor-c-001|UOR framework]].

 This approach enables a new form of distributed computation where transformations between different representations can be performed across a network of nodes, each contributing to the coherence-preserving conversion process.
-Large data blocks can be "upconverted" through distributed computational resources, similar to the dynamics seen in blockchain staking and mining systems, but with rigorous mathematical guarantees regarding information preservation.
+Large data blocks can be "upconverted" through distributed computational resources, similar to the dynamics seen in blockchain staking and mining systems, but with rigorous mathematical guarantees regarding [[uor-c-315|information preservation]].

 The distributed compute system operates on the principle that computation itself is a form of transformation in the prime coordinate space, and can therefore be distributed across nodes while maintaining global coherence properties.
 This creates a computational fabric that spans the internet, dynamically allocating resources to transformation needs based on media type requirements and network conditions.